Pritam-Sethuraman/Pritam-Sethuraman/README.md

 # Hi there 👋

 ## 💫 About Me:
-🔭 I'm Pritam, a Silicon Analyst at Accenture<br>
+💼 Silicon Analyst at Accenture<br>
+🎓 Master's in Electrical and Computer Engineering from Concordia University<br>
 🌱 My key interests are in ASIC Design and Verification<br>
-💻 I'm proficient in VHDL, SystemVerilog, UVM, etc.<br>
-👯 I’m looking to collaborate on projects related to ASIC design and verification<br>
+💻 I'm proficient in VHDL, Verilog, SystemVerilog and UVM 👯 I’m looking to collaborate on projects related to ASIC design and verification<br>
 💬 Ask me about anything related to ASIC Design and Verification<br>